 Monaco is a fiscal haven that understands, caters to, and helps support the lifestyle, purchases, and financial objectives of the super-rich.

-That’s why, as mentioned above, just because you can open a Monaco bank account… doesn’t mean you should.
+That’s why, as mentioned above, just because you can open bank accounts here, doesn’t mean you should.

-Clients that benefit the most from opening accounts with a Monaco bank are those in search of creative financing, luxury purchases, tax residency, are struggling to open accounts elsewhere, or simply want to bank outside of Switzerland, Liechtenstein, Andorra, or the EU.
+Clients that benefit the most from opening accounts here are those in search of creative financing, luxury purchases, tax residency, struggling to open accounts elsewhere, or simply want to bank outside of Switzerland, Liechtenstein, Andorra, or Europe.

 So the answer to “Why open a Monaco bank account?” really depends on you and your objectives.

 For instance, if you’re obtaining residency in Monaco, banking here is a must.

 If you’re interested in purchasing luxury real estate on the French Riviera, banks here can certainly help.